daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 In this step, you'll show the process of applying a label from the perspective of the user (in this case the user is the admin).
 For the purpose of viewing the impact of applying the label, you'll select the Confidential - Finance label because this label applies a watermark.

-1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Contoso Electronics.
+1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Microsoft Purview (on top of the home icon).
 Select the **Word icon**.

 1. Select **Blank document**, then enter some text on the page.
 On the blue bar on the top of the page, select the down-arrow, next to where it says Document - Saved, and in the File Name box enter, **Test-label** then press the **Enter** key on your keyboard.